idealius/transpose_covid_timeseries/readme.md

 4/21/2021: A comma in one of the UK regions caused its data to be duplicated.
 This was fixed by removing commas in region names
 Netherlands also had a problem with Bonaire et al being left out of data calculations, this is fixed.

-11/21/2020: Netherlands was added twice to global output files because of "Bonaire, Sint Eustatius and Saba", so Bonaire (and outlying islands) section was removed
+11/21/2020: Netherlands was added twice to global output files because of "Bonaire, Sint Eustatius and Saba", so Bonaire (and outlying islands) section was remove (these are now properly handled 2021)

 9/30/2020: Fixed major bug from last update where the rates were not executed by new_day_rate / new_day_both nor the respective python scripts